 Error code: -2146233088

-In this mailbox, the maximum number of corrupted items are more than the specified for the move request.
+This mailbox exceeded the maximum number of corrupted items that were specified for this move request

 Folder: ‘/Recoverable Items’, entryId [len=46, data=000000006E82A1713AC59842B25E5F99B17A025C0100E860929A75F299468B47B5CDC03D99F5000000149F0A0000], parentId [len=46, data=000000006E82A1713AC59842B25E5F99B17A025C0100E860929A75F299468B47B5CDC03D99F5000000149EDD0000]